yyuting/Adelta/README.md

 ## Package dependencies

-The source code is developed and tested under python 3.6, Halide 10.0, TensorFlow 1.14 and Pytorch 1.10.2 with CUDA 10.0.
+The source code is developed and tested under python 3.6, Halide 10.0, TensorFlow 2.6.2 and Pytorch 1.10.2.
 A full list of python environment can be found in environment.yml.

 ## Reproducing figures and tables in the paper